-Directors and Officers of Ontario and Canada owe a fiduciary duty to their Corporations which obliges to a duty to act honestly, in good faith and with a view to the best interests of the corporation.
+Directors and Officers of Ontario and Canada owe a fiduciary duty to their Corporations which translates into a duty to act honestly, in good faith and with a view to the best interests of the corporation.
 Breaching this fiduciary duty can subject the director to personal liability.
-Among other things, This means they cannot:
+Among other things, this means they cannot:

 - divert or usurp a business opportunity or a client from the corporation;

 - derive a secret benefit from a corporate transaction (ie take a bribe or kickback);

 - sell corporate property at a discounted price; or

 - use or disclose confidential corporate information against the interests of the corporation.

 Directors and officers dealing with the corporation must disclose all material facts relating to a proposed dealing, as well as the existence of a potential conflict of interest.
 Also, it is important to note that a Director’s and Officer’s fiduciary duty is owed to the company itself and not to the shareholders of the company.

 Taking swift action can help preserve the business.
 If your partner or a director of a corporation for which you are also a director or a shareholder violates their fiduciary duty, you have recourse against them.
 The best course of action is typically the following.

 First, you must investigate and gather all relevant information.
 Collect and store all evidence in a safe place.
 Take screen shots of banking and other pertinent information.
 Using a private email, as a company email can be accessed by the unsavory business partner, send the information to yourself to have it timestamped.
 Second, retain counsel as soon as possible.
 Counsel will be able to review the facts of the matter and advise you appropriately on next steps.